labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 If we try to search for _"package"_ definition, we can find in [The Hitchhiker’s Guide to Packaging](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/glossary.html#term-package) that among others it is:
 > A directory containing an \_\_init\_\_.py file ..., and also usually containing modules (possibly along with other packages).

-Probably this is not complete defintion because without \_\_init\_\_.py file it is still can be used as a [namespace package](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/), and there is a great [article](https://bastien-antoine.fr/2022/01/discovering-python-namespace-packages/) about that.
+Probably this is not complete defintion because without \_\_init\_\_.py file it is still can be used as a [namespace package](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/) and there is a great [article](https://bastien-antoine.fr/2022/01/discovering-python-namespace-packages/) about that.

 Moreover, we also can read in [Python documentation's glossary](https://docs.python.org/3/glossary.html#term-package) (and it is also discussed in the article above) that there is a little difference between packages and modules:
 > Technically, a package is a Python module with an \_\_path\_\_ attribute.

 **Distribution**
-For _"distribution"_ definition, in the same glossary of [The Hitchhiker’s Guide to Packaging](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/glossary.html#term-distribution) we can find useful note that it is:
+For _"distribution"_ definition we can find useful note in the same glossary of [The Hitchhiker’s Guide to Packaging](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/glossary.html#term-distribution):
 > A Python distribution is a versioned compressed archive file that contains Python packages, modules, and other resource files

 At the same time: